rishabhxchoudhary/nextjs-portfolio/blogs/all-leetcode-dp-problems.md

 To solve the problem, we need to compute the $n$-th Catalan number using the above formula.
 The result will be the answer to the problem.

 The algorithm for computing the Catalan numbers can be implemented using dynamic programming as shown in the solution.
-The function `solve(n)` computes the $n$-th Catalan number and returns the result.
+The function $solve(n)$ computes the $n$-th Catalan number and returns the result.

-The overall time complexity of the solution is $O(n^2)$ due to the nested loop in the `solve` function.
-The space complexity is $O(n)$ due to the usage of the `dp` array.
+The overall time complexity of the solution is $O(n^2)$ due to the nested loop in the $solve$ function.
+The space complexity is $O(n)$ due to the usage of the $dp$ array.

 Hence, by using the Catalan number formula and dynamic programming, we can efficiently compute the number of unique binary search trees that can be formed using the values $1$ to $n$.